Midlands Master Naturalist

 Click HERE for the syllabus for the 2014 Midlands Master Naturalist Class.
 (2015 syllabus will be similar)

-Who: The course is open to anyone.
+Who: The course is open to anyone, ages 18 and up.
 No pre-requisites or prior knowledge required.
 Participants come from all walks of life.
 Students will start with the basics.
 Participants should be in good physical shape - many classes involve lengthy hikes with easy to moderate difficulty.
 We have considerable demand for this class - please ensure that you can attend the majority of classes before registering.

 Preparation: Students will need to pack a lunch and be prepared for a day in the field.
 Because you are training to be naturalists, you will traverse the wild country, and excursions will at times involve easy to moderate hikes, mosquitoes, heat, briars, and encounters with a few perilous creatures.
 Please dress for the weather and bring water, sunscreen & insect repellant.